loxaxs/extended-sim-brothel/README.md

 The ability of a girl to provide customers with satisfactory sexual services depends on the "Sex" characteristic.
 Together with the charisma, it influences the satisfaction of the customer, and thus the reputation of the girl.

-### Reputation
+### Reputation and fame

-The reputation of a girl is aquired throught time and through experience she has with customers.
+The recognition of a girl is aquired throught time and through experience she has with customers.
+It is composed of the fame and the reputation.
 The reputation tracks the sum of the charisma and sex characteristics.
+The fame describes how many customers know her or have heard about her.
+The fame simply grows with experience.
+The reputation of a girl varies a bit more slowly when she is famous, be it positively or negatively.

+The price that can be charged for a girl depends a lot on her reputation famous girls will also attract more customers.

 ## Other girl-related mechanisms